-Cloud storage is gaining popularity among security providers looking to avoid downtime and increase the agility of their operations.
+Cloud storage is popular with security providers looking to avoid downtime and increase their operations agility.
 However, the sensitive nature of maintaining data and video has led to concerns regarding the suitability of this storage medium.

 While cloud solutions are generally secure, being aware of vulnerabilities is crucial to maintaining optimal performance.